jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 JupyterLab is an extensible environment for interactive and reproducible computing based on the Jupyter Notebook.
 It allows scientists, researchers, engineers, journalists, students, and many other users to configure and arrange workflows combining code development, visualization and text inside a single web-based interface.
 Characterized by its powerful execution engine, Jupyter supports over 40 programming languages, including Python, Julia, R and Scala.

-JupyterLab is a user interface offering notebook manipulation, text editor, file browser, and terminal, among other development tools.
-It has a seamless integration with the most common scientific packages and it is included in multiple downstream applications as a dependency.
-Moreover, JupyterLab is flexible, powerful and extensible by third-party and official extensions distributed via PyPi, conda and other package managers.
+JupyterLab is a user interface comprising notebook manipulation, text editor, file browser, and terminal, among other development tools.
+It has a seamless integration with the most common scientific packages and is included in multiple downstream applications as a dependency.
+Moreover, JupyterLab is flexible, robust, and extensible by third-party and official extensions distributed via PyPi, conda, and other package managers.

 Since its first release in 2018, JupyterLab has grown as an open source project, offering more features than just the Notebook interface.
 It is used by many applications and it has served as a reference for multiple web-based interfaces like Google Codespaces, Google Collab and Coursera, among others.